meng3540/parallel-patterns-group-5/Basic Algorithm/Code Explanation.md

 Total Bytes Transferred:     1.005 MB
 ```

-This gives insight into how efficiently the GPU and memory are being used.
+The efficiency of the GPU and memory utilization may be better understood as a result of this.

 ---